When you have problems during airline travels, find a person to help you rather than depending on technology

 - First, the new flight, which United created to deal with the stranded passengers, didn’t show up in regular availability.

-- Second, when the plane was finally canceled it was the middle of the night, so airline clubs were closed and the airport had very few employees around to help.
+- Second, airline clubs were closed when the plane was finally canceled in the middle of the night, and the airport had very few employees around to help.

 The short moral of this long story?
 When things get difficult, get human travel advisors/agents involved.
 If you don’t have a travel agent, look for the shortest line possible.
-When the line is more than a few people long, get on the phone as soon as you can.
+When the line is over a few people long, get on the phone as soon as possible.
 (If you have enough status for a preferred airline phone number, make sure you have that number.)

 Talking to a human will always help, it seems.

-Even if travelers decide to wait in a line for an actual boarding pass, having talked to travel advisors/agents or a phone agent increases your chances of getting on the flight.
+Even if travelers decide to wait in line for an actual boarding pass, talking to travel advisors/agents or a phone agent increases your chances of getting on the flight.
 Every minute of waiting adds more time.
-Other fliers trying to deal with the same problematic airline delay can outmaneuver the patient passenger while chasing the same solutions.
+Other fliers dealing with the same problematic airline delay can outmaneuver the patient passenger while chasing the same solutions.
 Nothing personal, but some people are going to be stranded for days.
 You don’t want to be one of them.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)